shadowsocks/shadowsocks/CONTRIBUTING.md

 -------------

 1. Pull requests are welcome.
-If you would like to add a large feature or make a significant change, make sure to open an issue to dicuss with people first.
+If you would like to add a large feature or make a significant change, make sure to open an issue to discuss with people first.
 2. Follow PEP8.
 3. Make sure to pass the unit tests.
 Write unit tests for new modules if